ChristopherDuggan/WoD/rules.md

 **Psychic Trauma** - mental attacks, torture, abominable tomes, emotional shocks and other things that may cause psychosomatic pain.
 This is bashing damage but is soaked by willpower rather than stamina.
-A character incapacitated by psychic trauma may become mentally ill or gain a flaw that reflects their wounded mind.
+A character incapacitated by psychic trauma may become mentially ill or gain a flaw that reflects their wonded mind.

-# Healing Damage
+## Healing Damage
 Different kinds of damage take different amounts of time to heal.
-The times listed below are cumulative, meaning if you have taken 3 health levels of bashing damage, it would take you 1 hour to heal each level for a total of 3 hours before being fully healed.
+The times listed below are cummulative, meaning if you have taken 3 health levels of bashing damage, it would take you 1 hour to heal each level for a total of 3 hours before being fully healed.

-## Bashing
+### Bashing
 |Health Level               | Recovery Time
 |-|-
 |Bruised to Hurt (1-3)      | 1 hour